nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/jest.md

 # [Jest](https://jestjs.io)

 [uvu](https://github.com/lukeed/uvu) seems like a nice alternative.
+Also if you do run UI tests, it's best to [run them in real browsers](https://twitter.com/passle_/status/1604567827867996161).
+With something like [Playwright](https://playwright.dev/).

 ## Notes